High-Yield Savings Account Comparison

 Executive Summary

-Fitness Bank offers a competitive option with its Fitness Elite Checking & Fitness Savings Combo, providing an APY of 4.50% for those who meet specific activity requirements, such as maintaining a $5,000 average balance and tracking daily steps.
-In contrast, Newtek Bank's Personal High Yield Savings account offers an APY of 4.20%, with no minimum balance or maintenance fees, making it accessible for smaller deposits.
-Both accounts are online-only, and while Fitness Bank's account requires a checking account for the higher yield, Newtek Bank provides a straightforward savings option without additional conditions.
+Fitness Bank offers a standout product with its Fitness Elite Checking & Fitness Savings Combo, providing a competitive APY of 4.50% for customers who maintain specific requirements, such as making 15 debit card transactions and tracking daily steps.
+In comparison, Newtek Bank's Personal High Yield Savings account offers a solid APY of 4.20%, with no maintenance fees and a low minimum deposit of just $0.01.
+Both accounts are online-only, but Fitness Bank’s account requires a checking account to achieve the highest yield, while Newtek Bank has no such stipulation.
+Overall, Fitness Bank's combo account is the winner based on the highest APY offered.

 The analysis is based on current Banksparency database records